karmab/kcli/doc/index.rst

 -  ca_file Points to a local path with the cert of the ovirt engine host.
 It can be retrieved with
    ``wget http://$HOST/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA``
--  imagerepository.
-A Glance image provider repository.
-Defaults to ``ovirt-image-repository``.
 -  cluster Defaults to Default
 -  datacenter Defaults to Default
 -  filtervms Defaults to True.
 Only list vms created by kcli.
 Useful for